nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ```

-By using WebDriver Feature in conjunction with WebEngineFeature you can test Nuxeo WebEngine modules that are deployed by the test framework without the need to point to an external URL.
+By using the WebDriver Feature in conjunction with the WebEngine Feature you can test Nuxeo WebEngine modules that are deployed by the test framework without the need to point to an external URL.
 We will see this later in WebEngine Feature usage.

 ### Runtime Feature

-This is one of the most useful features when testing Nuxeo applications.
-The main purpose of this feature is to start a Nuxeo Test Server before the tests are launched and stop it at the end of the tests.
-So all the tests launched by the test unit will run inside the same instance of Nuxeo Runtime.
+Starts a Nuxeo Test Server before the tests are launched and stops it at the end of the tests.
+All the tests launched by the test unit will run inside the same instance of Nuxeo Runtime.

 #### Requirements

-The Runtime feature is a top level feature so it is not requiring other features.
-After starting the server all runtime bundles are deployed by the feature.
+Top-level feature, does not require other features.
+After starting the server, all runtime bundles are deployed by the feature.

 #### Configuration

-*   **@Deploy**&nbsp;- deploys a bundle (or an XML component from the given bundle) into the running server.
+*   `@Deploy` - deploys a bundle (or an XML component from the given bundle) in the running server.
     *   String[] value - the path of the bundle (or contribution).
 The path format is "`symbolicName:path`" where `symbolicName` is the bundle symbolic name and the optional path is a path relative to the bundle root of the XML component to deploy.
-If no path is specified the entire bundle will be deployed.
+If no path is specified, the entire bundle will be deployed.
         Example: "`org.nuxeo.runtime`", "`org.nuxeo.runtime:OSGI-INF/my-component.xml`" etc.
-*   **@LocalDeploy**&nbsp;- deploys a test XML component as part of an existing bundle into the running server.
-This is useful to deploy test contributions that are not part from a real bundle.
+*   `@LocalDeploy` - deploys a test XML component as part of an existing bundle in the running server.
+This is useful to deploy test contributions that are not part of a real bundle.
     *   String[] value - same as for the `@Deploy` annotation.
-The difference is that the `symbolicName` will be the one of the target bundle, and the path is required and should point to a test resource.
+The difference is that the `symbolicName` will be that of the target bundle, and the path is required and should point to a test resource.

 #### Injectable Objects